InformaticsMatters/pdb-format-support/TESTING.md

     $ IMAGE_NAME=${PWD##*/} docker-compose build

->   Ignore the warning about the IMAGE_TEST variable not being set

 ...and then, simulating the provision of the output directory that would normally be created by the DataTier Manager, we can run a specific test...